alitaquie/alitaquie/README.md

 ## Hi there 👋

-My name is Ali Taquie, I am an aspriing Software Engineer pursuing a Computer Science degree at UC Santa Cruz!
+My name is Ali Taquie, I am an aspring Software Engineer pursuing a Computer Science degree at UC Santa Cruz!

 Currently, I am an Web Developer Intern at Digital NEST